choojs/bankai/README.md

   if you have your own logging system.
 - __opts.watch:__ Defaults to `true`.
 Watch for changes in the source files and rebuild.
 Set to `false` to get optimized bundles.
+- __babelifyDeps:__ Defaults to true.
+Transform dependencies with babelify.

 ### `compiler.documents(routename, [opts], done(err, { buffer, hash }))`
 Output an HTML bundle for a route.
 Routes are determined based on the project's